duchesnay/pystatsml/introduction/machine_learning.rst

 3. Define the sample
-    * For prospective study formalize the experimental design: inclusion/exlusion criteria.
+    * For prospective study formalize the experimental design: inclusion/exclusion criteria.
 The conditions that define the acquisition of the dataset.
     * For retrospective study formalize the experimental design: inclusion/exlusion criteria.
 The conditions that define the selection of the dataset.

 4. In a document formalize (i) the project objectives; (ii) the required learning dataset (more specifically the input data and the target variables); (iii) The conditions that define the acquisition of the dataset.
-In this document, warn the customer that the learned algorithms may not work on new data acquired under different condition.
+In this document, warn the customer that the learned algorithms may not work on new data acquired under different conditions.

 5. Read the learning dataset.